-- Objectives of the BCP - Examples of disruption, threats, and emergency situations - The critical importance of the BCP to the organisation and employees - Introduction of the BCP team and its members - Roles and responsibilities of the BCP team - Expectation of employees during disruptive situations - Roles and responsibilities of every employee during disruption situations - Communication and contact points during disruptions - Employees' preparation for potential disruptions - Relevant simulation and practices such as using a fire extinguisher, and/or evacuation routes - Training format -
+- Objectives of the BCP - o Examples of disruptions, threats, and emergency situations - o The critical importance of the BCP to the organisation and employees - Introduction of the business continuity team and its members - o Roles and responsibilities of the business continuity team - Expectations of employees during disruptive situations - o Roles and responsibilities of every employee during disruptive situations - Communication and contact points during disruptions - o Employees' preparation for potential disruptions - o Relevant simulation and practices such as using a fire extinguisher, and/or evacuation routes

+• Training format -

 Employee training can be conduct in trainer-led classroom or virtual sessions.
 It can also take the form of simulations and practices, such as fire drills.
-BCP members can act as trainers for these employee training sessions, serving the purpose of training the workforce while deepening the knowledge of the BCP-member trainer.
+Business continuity team members can act as trainers for these employee training sessions, serving the purpose of training the workforce while deepening the knowledge of the business continuity team member trainer.